Fector101/android_notify/README.md

 - new_message : String to be set as New notification Message

+### Instance.showInfiniteProgressBar

+Displays an Infinite Progress Bar in Notification, Can be Removed using `removeProgressBar` and updated using `updateProgressBar` method

 ### Instance.updateProgressBar

 if updating title,msg with progressbar frequenlty pass them in too to avoid update issues.